Fortnite Championship Series

 The Fortnite Championship Series (FNCS), previously formally and still informally referred to as the Fortnite Champion Series, is the premier seasonal Fortnite Battle Royale tournament since 2019.
 FNCS is divided across seven regions, and generally takes place once every full length in-game season.
-Since 2023, the first three FNCS tournaments of each Chapter – known as "Majors" – have taken place during Seasons 1–3.
+From 2023 to 2025, the first three FNCS tournaments of each Chapter – known as "Majors" – have taken place during Seasons 1–3.
 These have served as qualifiers for the fourth season's FNCS Global Championship, an annual LAN tournament.
+This year's FNCS saw the addition of a mid-year FNCS LAN, and the absence of an FNCS during the first season.

 Players earn FNCS leaderboard points through outlasting other players, or eliminating them.
-Although formats, squad sizes and points systems have changed over the years, the tournaments have always consisted of a set of qualification rounds and a grand final, whose victors are crowned "FNCS winners".
+Although formats, squad sizes and points systems have changed over the years, the tournaments have always consisted of a set of qualification rounds and Grand Finals, whose victors are crowned "FNCS winners".
 Since 2025, Epic Games have also hosted annual in-person FNCS Pro-Am tournaments.
 Besides large prize money, winners are awarded an in-game harvesting tool known as the "Blade of Champions".

-In total, 29 FNCS events have been held—24 online and 4 global LAN tournaments and one FNCS Pro-Am.
+Not counting the FNCS Pro-Am, 31 FNCS events have been held—26 online and 5 global LAN tournaments.

 Regions

 FNCS was initially contested across seven server regions: Europe, North America East, North America West, Brazil, Asia, Middle East, and Oceania.
 This lasted until 2023, when North America East and West were combined into North America Central.
-In 2025, North America West was reinstated as an FNCS region with North America Central remaining.
+Ahead of the 2025 FNCS, North America West was reinstated a competitive region with North America Central remaining.
+On September 22, 2026, Epic Games announced the December 2026 reinstatement of North America East as a competitive region in a video featuring multiple-time FNCS winners Kyle "Bugha" Giersdorf, Leon "Khanada" Khim and Miguel "Pollo" Moreno, as well as Cody "Clix" Conrod.
 With proximity to a server providing an in-game advantage, the physical server locations are kept secret, but reverse-engineering gives the following locations, according to an article by ESTNN from 2024: